 Mouth guards can protect your mouth, teeth and tongue.
 You should wear a mouth guard if you play a contact sport or other sport were head injury is a risk, such as football, basketball, hockey, volleyball, martial arts, boxing or wrestling.
 Mouth guards can be fitted by your dentist or purchased at sports stores.
 If you wear a retainer, always take it out before you start to exercise, practice or play.

 Wrist, knee, and elbow guards are important gear also.
 If you in-line skate, skateboard or ride a scooter, you should wear guards.
 Elbow and wrist guards can prevent arm and wrist fractures, and knee guards can shield your knees from cuts and breaks.
 If you play certain sports especially contact sports pads are essential.
 Sports from hockey to in-line skating use pads.
 There are knee, elbow, wrist, chest, shoulder, hip, and thigh pads.
 Men may also need to wear protective cup.
 Guys who play hockey, football, basketball, baseball, soccer and other contact sports should use a cup.
 For noncontact sports that involve running, guys should wear an athletic supporter.

 Last but not least the right footwear can keep you from tripping and falling.
 Sports like football, baseball, softball and soccer require cleats.
 But sports like skateboarding and biking need special types of shoes to.
-Make sure you have the right size and the right fit (see more about Selecting Athletic Shoes).
+Make sure you have the right size and the right fit.

 The bottom line is that wearing the right equipment with the right fit will greatly lower your risk of getting hurt.